bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 Inside the Plot Area
 ''''''''''''''''''''

-For legends in the to the central layout area, such as those created automatically by ``bokeh.plotting``, values for ``location``  can be:
+For legends in the central layout area, such as those created automatically by ``bokeh.plotting``, values for ``location``  can be:

 ``"top_left"``